-Regime Barrier Consequence TDM research may be permitted under one regime, the same research may not be permitted under the other.
+Regime Barrier Consequence Copyright law Implementation of copyright exceptions Except for the exception for transient copies, all copyright exceptions provided under the Copyright Directive are optional to implement in national copyright laws.
+A large variation in the implementation of the (teaching and) and research exception exists, which especially serves as a barrier for pan-European collaboration for TDM purposes.
+Copyright and database law Research exception: - EU framework - implementation In the European framework, fragmentation exists between the research exception under the Copyright Directive and its counterpart under the Database Directive.
+The latter is stricter on the 'lawful user' and attribution requirement, but more lenient with regard to the 'scientific research' requirement (lacking the addition of "sole").
+Thus, while TDM research may be permitted under one regime, the same research may not be permitted under the other.
 The same situation applies as regards the national implementations, where many Member States have implemented the exception under the Database Directive almost word-for-word, in contrast to the research exception under the Copyright Directive.
-Data protection law Sensitive data The definition of sensitive data, as well as the requirements for processing, differs in scope in national data protection laws.
+Sensitive data The definition of sensitive data, as well as the requirements for processing, differs in scope in national data protection laws.
 Therefore, the lawfulness of processing of such data in one Member State does not necessarily imply that it is lawful in another.
-National DPAs - notification - role Each Member State has a national DPA, which must be notified of certain processing of personal data when the data controller is (also) established in that respective jurisdiction and which may have its own (deviating) requirements in that context.
+Data protection law National DPAs - notification - role Each Member State has a national DPA, which must be notified of certain processing of personal data when the data controller is (also) established in that respective jurisdiction and which may have its own (deviating) requirements in that context.
 National DPAs also play a different role, if any, in the establishment of industry codes of conduct.

-HSSPs The concept of HSSPs is interpreted in very different ways among national data protection laws, thereby rendering it inappropriate to rely on where the data controller is established in multiple jurisdictions.
+Regime Barrier Consequence HSSPs The concept of HSSPs is interpreted in very different ways among national data protection laws, thereby rendering it inappropriate to rely on where the data controller is established in multiple jurisdictions.

-Table 5: Overview of legal barriers due to fragmentation
+Table 5 - Overview of legal barriers due to fragmentation

-2.3.3 Uncertainty
+9.3 Uncertainty